atulkakrana/sPARTA/README.md

 <h3><b>Output</b></h3>
 </body>
 </html>
-1.PARE validation results for each library can be found in `output` folder under its corresponding library name.
+**1.** PARE validation results for each library can be found in `output` folder under its corresponding library name.
 The `output` folder also contains a combined result file `AllLibValidatedUniq.csv` from all the libraries.
 Results from all libs were combined by removing redundant miRNA-target interaction with cleavage at same site.

-2.Target prediction results can be found in 'predicted' folder under the name `All.targs.parsed.csv`
+**2.** Target prediction results can be found in 'predicted' folder under the name `All.targs.parsed.csv`

 ## Other scripts